-NOTE: Beginning with the CY 2006 round and thereafter, QLICIs made in HUB Zones can only qualify as an area of higher distress to the extent that the QLICIs will support businesses that obtain HUB Zone certification by the SBA.
+NOTE: Using Allocations from CY 2006 to CY 2022 round, QLICIs made in HUB Zones can only qualify as an area of higher distress to the extent that the QLICIs will support businesses that obtain HUB Zone certification by the SBA.
 A listing of HUB Zone Certified Firms is available from the SBA.

-- Medically Underserved Areas (Department of Health and Human Services) - Appalachian Regional Commission Distressed Counties - Delta Regional Authority Distressed Counties and Parishes - Food Desert - Promise Zone - Federal Emergency Management Agency (FEMA) Disaster Declaration Areas
+- Federal Medically Underserved Areas or geographic Health Professional Shortage Area - Appalachian Regional Commission Distressed Counties and Areas - Delta Regional Authority Distressed Counties and Parishes - Low-Income and Low-Access census tracts to supermarkets (formerly Food Deserts) - Promise Zone - Federal Emergency Management Agency (FEMA) Disaster Declaration Areas